drewbaker/wp-easy/README.md

 `use_svg('logo', ['class' => 'foo'])` will render the SVG found in theme `/images/logo.svg` and give it an attribute of `class="foo"`.

-Note: Any prop you pass will be added a HTML attribute on the SVG.
+Note: Any prop you pass will be added as an HTML attribute on the SVG.

 So the above, will be turned into this:
 ```